dojo/framework/src/routing/README.md

 #### History Managers

 Routing comes with three history managers for monitoring and changing the navigation state, `HashHistory`, `StateHistory` and `MemoryHistory`.
-By default the `HashHistory` is used, however this can be overridden by passing a different `HistoryManager` when creating the `Router`.
+By default the `HashHistory` is used, however, this can be overridden by passing a different `HistoryManager` when creating the `Router`.

 ```ts
 const router = new Router(config, MemoryHistory);